ShashindaE/PMTraders/CONTRIBUTING.md

 By default `poe test` is using the `--reuse-db` flag to speed up testing time.

 > [!TIP]
-> If you need to ignore `--reuse-db` (e.g when testing Saleor on different versions that have different migrations) add `--create-db` argument: `poe test --create-db`
+> If you need to ignore `--reuse-db` (e.g when testing pmtraders on different versions that have different migrations) add `--create-db` argument: `poe test --create-db`

 ### How to run particular tests?